vaggosagoro/project1/README.md

 Java application for vehicle’s insurance and ownership information

 In order to execute the code someone should use their database username and password.
-Go to file mainFrame.java and fill your data in lines 156 and 188.
+Go to file src.databaseHelper.MySQLConnectionFactory.java and fill your credentials.